 The ATA carnets we supply are a fair example of what can be achieved under international agreements.
 Of course there is a cost and a degree of admin but once in the EU, you are free to move around and your carnet can be used multiple times over a 12 month period.

 This provides a user friendly route for temporary exports, from service visits, to performances, demos, or business exhibitions.
-A sound way to rebuild wider business, which could also be carried out in a rational way.
+A similar ethos could help to rebuild wider business and see this carried out in a rational way.

 We are partly reliant on government to negotiate good solutions but can ourselves help to reverse the decline.
 Despite the political change, many in Europe still want to do business with us, we have been trading together for thousands of years.